Sexual Misconduct and Discrimination

 Website: cape.oregonstate.edu

-Available from 8:00 am to 5:00 pm Monday through Friday.
-CAPE provides confidential advocate services that serve as a first point of contact for survivors and their allies, in order to provide needed information about their choices and their rights and can assist with referral to desired services.
+Individuals are encouraged to call ahead of time to ensure availability.
+CAPE provides confidential advocate services that serve as a first point of contact for survivors and their allies, in order to provide needed information about their choices and their rights and can assist with referrals to desired services.
 OSU Assist (crisis responders) are also trained as advocates and designated as a confidential resource.

 b.
 OSU Student Health Services (SHS)